excessive/DOMy/_spec/README.md

 * **on_gamepad_pressed**
     * A gamepad button is pressed
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_gamepad_released**
     * A gamepad button is released
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_gamepad_down**
     * A gamepad button is held down
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
     * Includes axis checks
 * **on_gamepad_axis**
     * A gamepad axis value changes
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch

 ### Window Events